 The expert MNMT model is trained on a set of parallel corpora consisting of multiple language pairs.
-However, the sizes of these corpora are imbalanced, which leads to poor performance on some languages.
-To account for this in the learner model, we reduce the importance of low performing languages during imitation learning.
+However, the size of these corpora is often imbalanced, which leads to suboptimal performance in certain languages~\citep{lai-etal-2023-mitigating}.
+To address this issue in the learner model, we reduce the influence of low-performing languages during the imitation learning process.

-In general, we assume the importance of a given language during training is closely aligned with the performance of the expert model on it.
-We assume that language pairs demonstrating exceptional performance in the expert MNMT model also yield good quality pseudo data when the source or target side is replaced with the new language that is being added to the MNMT model (and vice versa for low performing language pairs).
-To accomplish this, we compute the BLEU score of the expert model for each original language paired with English using the FLORES-101 devtest dataset~\cite{goyal-etal-2022-flores}.
-Subsequently, we assign a higher weight to those original languages which have superior BLEU score, thereby emulating their data distribution in the expert model during the training process of the learner.
+In general, we assume that the importance of a given language during training aligns closely with the performance of the expert model on that language.
+Language pairs that demonstrate exceptional performance in the expert MNMT model are expected to yield high-quality pseudo data when one side (either source or target) is replaced with the new language being integrated into the MNMT model.
+Conversely, low-performing language pairs are anticipated to produce lower-quality data.
+To operationalize this, we compute the BLEU score of the expert model for each original language paired with English using the FLORES-101 \texttt{devtest} dataset~\cite{goyal-etal-2022-flores}.
+Subsequently, we assign higher weights to languages with superior BLEU scores, thereby approximating their data distribution in the expert model during the training process of the learner.